rob550-docs/rob550-docs.github.io/docs/armlab/checkpoints/checkpoint3.md

 - Describe the algorithm you used to create and execute the RX200 arm motion plan.

 ## Checkpoint Submission
-- Part 1
+### Part 1
 - Record a video demonstrating click to grab & click to place.
+(Please show the view of control station gui as well as real world view in your video)

-- Part 2
+### Part 2
 - Record a video demonstrating your block detection system.
 Identify at least the large red, green, and blue blocks.